jadecobra/python_tdd_exercises/source/AssertionError.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-we update ``test_AssertionErrors_with_false`` to make it pass
+we update ``test_assertion_errors_with_false`` to make it pass

 .. code-block:: python

     self.assertTrue(True)

-This was one of the options to solve the failing test in `How I setup a Test Driven Development Environment <./How I setup a Test Driven Development Environment.rst>`_.
+This was one of the options to solve the failing test in :doc:`How I setup a Test Driven Development Environment`.
 Our knowledge of python has grown, we now know that

 * ``True`` is ``True``